How are our shorelines changing overtime? How can we protect them?

 - electronic field trips (EFT) live real-time video web-casts to connect students with UF/IFAS NCBS scientists

-- EFTs were in March and April 2021
+- Activities took place in March and April 2021

-- VR tours can be viewed on desktop computer web browsers or smartphones via a VR viewer such as Google Cardboard
+- VR tours were viewed on desktop computer web browsers or smartphones via a VR viewer such as Google Cardboard

-Take a look into what Restore the Shore will dive into this semester!
+Take a look into what Restore the Shore dove into!

 Meet the Scientists